teamclairvoyant/hadoop-deployment-bash/services/README.airflow.md

 ssh -t centos@${AIRFLOWSERVER} "sudo bash -x /home/centos/install_airflow.sh --dbtype mysql \
 --dbhost $MYSQL_HOST --dbuser airflow --dbpassword $AFPASSWORD --rabbitmqhost localhost"
 ```
-Grab the password for the admin user to the Airflow WebUI.
+Grab the password that is output from the above command.
+This is to login to the Airflow WebUI at [http://localhost:8080/](http://localhost:8080/) as the admin user.
-This will install the WebUI which has a login of admin:$AFPASSWORD at [http://localhost:8080/](http://localhost:8080/) .

 Note: `install_airflow.sh` will take an arguement that is the version number of Airflow which you would like to install.
 Otherwise, it will install the latest version.